projectceladon/celadon-documentation/source/getting_started/how-to.rst

 You may want to install Windows and |C| Anroid on one device, and select which OS to boot every time the device is powering up.
 To achieve the dual boot, install Windows and |C| on two storage devices seperately.

 #.
-Use Kernel Flinger UEFI executables:
+Use kernelflinger UEFI executables:

-    The Kernel Flinger UEFI installer does not prompt the target storage device to install.
+    The kernelflinger UEFI installer does not prompt the target storage device to install.
 Disconnect the Windows installed storage device first, connect the storage back to the device after installing |C|, and then select which OS to boot from the BIOS boot menu.

 How to change the partition size in |C| image
 ---------------------------------------------